MMN3003/knowledge/sishemi/my task.md

 - one signal
 - active fence
 - cron job update discovery
-- test expire date in client
+- test expire date in client\
+- add limitation in minutes in